6529-Collections/nftdelegation/Documentation/Write_Functions.md

 <b>Description:</b> The function takes six parameters:  _collectionAddresses[], _delegationAddresses[], _expiryDates[], _useCases[], _allTokens[] and _tokenids[].
 The _collectionAddresses[] parameter is an array that includes the collection addresses for each one of the delegation addresses that will be registered.
 The _delegationAddresses[] parameter is an array that includes the delegation addresses that will be registered for each one of the collection addresses.
 The _expiryDates[] parameter is an array that includes the expiry date for each one of the delegations.
 The _useCases[] parameter is an array that includes the type of a delegation that will be registered.
 The _allTokens parameter is an array that refers to the delegated tokens of each collection.
 The _tokenids[] parameter is an array that specifies the token id assigned to a delegation.

+<b>Notes:</b> All Arrays used when calling this function should have the same length to avoid transaction execution failure or the registration of partial delegations.

       /**
         * @dev Registers 1 to 5 delegation addresses to a delegator.
         * @param _collectionAddresses[] The addresses of specific collections.